Neuroblastoma

 Many of our patients with neuroblastoma take part in research studies along with their standard medical treatment.
 These studies are called clinical trials.

-Your child’s doctor will talk with you about any new treatment options that might help your child.
-Then you can decide if you want your child to take part in a research study.
+Your doctor will talk with you about any new treatment options that might help.
+Then you can decide if you want to take part in a research study.
 It’s your choice.

-Follow-up care is important after treatment ends — no matter what type of treatment your child had.
+Follow-up care is important after treatment ends.
 The follow-up routine will depend on your child’s cancer and their treatments.
-Most children visit every 3 to 12 months for 5 years.
+Most of our patients visit every 3 to 12 months for 5 years.

-Most children come to Seattle Children’s hospital campus for follow-up care.
+Most of our patients come to Seattle Children’s hospital campus for follow-up care.
 If you live far from Seattle, your child may get some follow-up care from a cancer doctor in your own community.

 During follow-up visits we will check your child for: